SAP Articles

 Best SAP Implementation Strategies

-So how do you actually implement a clean core strategy—without spinning in circles or overwhelming your teams?
+So how do you actually implement an SAP clean core strategy, without spinning in circles or overwhelming your teams?
 From the projects I’ve seen go well, it comes down to a few key steps done in the right order, with the right people in the room.

 1. Start with Process Assessment